rebelsky/sams-assorted-musings-reflections/_sketchbook2019.md

   many of that group also read [If you ask a prof a question].
 * More autobiographical postings than I had planned.
 Happens.
 * Photos of campus posted to Facebook generated a lot of commentary.
-* "I was trying to find out more about Dave Robinson",
+* Discovered by a student (well, an alum).
+"I was trying to find out more about Dave Robinson",
+* Muse pulls me in interesting directions.
+Often feel that I have to draft something just so I stop thinking about it.

 Short
 -----